jcberquist/sublimetext-cfml/readme.md

 *Via ZIP Download*

 Use the `Download ZIP` option to download a zip of the repository to your computer.
-(The master branch zip file is located at <https://github.com/jcberquist/sublimetext-cfml/archive/master.zip>) Unzip this, and copy the the contents of the resulting repository folder into a subdirectory named `CFML` in your Sublime Text packages directory.
+(The master branch zip file is located at <https://github.com/jcberquist/sublimetext-cfml/archive/master.zip>) Unzip this, and copy the contents of the resulting repository folder into a subdirectory named `CFML` in your Sublime Text packages directory.

 Restart Sublime Text.